Skip to content

 Production Deployment

 This guide documents production deployment of Directory on AWS EKS.
+For a single opinionated AWS walkthrough that carries the deployment all the way into public federation, see Federation on Amazon EKS.
 For local development and testing with Kind, see Getting Started.
 For connecting to the public Directory network or federating your instance, see Running a Federated Directory Instance.

 Trust Domain Selection